ckyriaco/Capstone/Scripts/Documentation/Port_Scanner.py Documentation.md

 ### command_execute method
 * This method utilizes the pypsexec module to connec to a remote computer or server, execute specified commands on that computer / server, and collect the returned information into an overall message.
+* Using cache credentials, which only get cached during sign in as an admin

 ### command_report method
 * This method builds the output message for the information collected from the command_execute method